shawlu95/system-design/redis/readme.md

 - improve throughput with higher resource optimization
 - high availability (in case server goes down)

+### Concurrency

+Redis is synchronous and single-threaded in nature.
+It processes one command at a time, in the order it is received.

+How to avoid inconsistent write (e.g. two voters upvote an item at the same time)

+1. use `INC`, one HTTP request to Redis
+2. use `LOCK`
+3. use a Redis transaction with `WATCH`

 ---

 ## Types of Cache